jeremystevens/airport-operations-simulator/README.md

 There is a lot more planned for the project, including:

-- Functional fuel trucks, baggage tractors, catering trucks, buses, maintenance vehicles, and emergency vehicles.
+- Baggage tractors that actually load and unload baggage at the aircraft, plus functional catering trucks, buses, maintenance vehicles, and emergency vehicles.
 - Passenger, baggage, and cargo movement.
 - Cargo terminals and cargo-only aircraft operations.
 - More aircraft types, including regional aircraft, widebodies, private aircraft, cargo aircraft, and very large aircraft.